brown-cs132-s13/labs/javascript/lab2.md

 One of the most common bugs in Javacript comes from using `==` rather than `===`.
 They're both equality operators, but with a catch: Javascript does *type coercion*, so `1 == "1"` is `true`, but `1 === "1"` is false, since `1` is a `number` and `"1"` is a `string`.
 It's a best practice to always use `===` so you don't get any surprises.

 ### Types of False
-In javascript, variables are "falsy" or "truthy", meaning that you can do `if (myNonBooleanVariable)...`.
+In Javascript, variables are "falsy" or "truthy", meaning that you can do `if (myNonBooleanVariable)...`.
 Here are the main falsy values.

 ####1. `null`
-An instant classic.
 Usually used to indicate a nonexistent object, null is actually of type `object`, which leads to some confusing things like this:

 ```
 var bigMistake = null;